-The slopes and troughs formed as a result of subsidence are subtle and not easily distinguishable from the surrounding topography, as the range of movement associated with subsidence is well within the range of natural elevation variation.
+Kestrel's position, supported by a number of-studies referenced through this document, is that the slopes and troughs formed as a result of subsidence are predominantly subtle and not easily distinguishable from the surrounding topography, as the range of movement associated with subsidence is within the range of natural elevation variation.
 In other words, the topography of subsided areas is not inconsistent with the surrounding un-subsided topography (i.e. gently rolling country with low relief).

-Potential land impacts associated with subsidence include localised changes in slope, surface tensile cracking, and changed drainage systems including, in some areas, localised ponding.
+Despite this, subsidence is associated with a range of potential land impacts including localised changes in slope, surface tensile cracking, and changed drainage systems; in some areas, resulting in localised ponding.
 Where waterways traverse subsidence areas, localised longitudinal slope increases and waterway re-alignment may occur.
 These impacts are discussed in the following subsections.